amygrinn/cronpush/README.md

 ### Standalone
 ```
-yarn test
+npm test
 ```

 ### During development
-`yarn start` will start the tests in debug mode.\
+`npm start` will start the tests in debug mode.\
 Attach a debugger to the default node debug port, `9229`, and continue past the initial breakpoint to run the tests.\
 The test will be restarted when the code changes or by typing `rs` into the terminal to restart manually.